yinlongTh/English/Tenses.md

 : Same as Present Perfect, but it <strong>refers to a time in the future, not the present</strong>.
 <pre>
 Can you call my by 6 P.M., I will have finished my work by then.
-If you come home by 10, I will have eaten your dinner.
+If you come home by 10, I will have eaten your dinner. :ramen:
 </pre>

 #### - Perfect Continuous